About the NSPEC Complex

 What is the NSPEC Complex?

 The Complex is a year-round operation, housed on 65 acres in the Heart of Nova Scotia.
 It is home to a multitude of facilities capable of hosting some of the largest trade shows in Atlantic Canada with easy access to all of the major highways.
 The Complex is also home to one of the oldest harness racing facilities in the country and is the largest operator of horse racing in Nova Scotia, as well as the Farmer’s Equipment Museum.

 There is no facility quite like the NSPEC Complex in all of Atlantic Canada.
-Given it’s great location featuring multiple, spacious buildings, acres of parking and onsite camping, the Complex is regularly sought out by promoters and rights holders representing some of the biggest acts and events from across the globe.
+Given it’s great location featuring multiple, spacious buildings, acres of parking and onsite camping- this complex is regularly sought out by promoters and is capable of housing some of the biggest acts and events from across the globe.

-The Nova Scotia Provincial Exhibition Commission Complex and its staff are committed to sound financial management that will enable it to be both self-sustainable and also be a foundational contributor to the economy, lifestyle, and culture of Colchester County and beyond.
+The Nova Scotia Provincial Exhibition Commission and its staff are committed to sound financial management that will enable the facility to be both sustainable as well as a major asset to the Village of Bible Hill; the Town of Truro; Colchester County and the Province.